-Eligibility criteria: these vary by product and between payers, but usually include:
+Eligibility criteria (in addition to criteria for severe asthma): these vary by product and between payers, but usually include:

 - More than a specified number of severe exacerbations in the last year, and - Blood eosinophils above locally specified level (e.g. ≥150 or ≥300/μl).
 There is sometimes a different eosinophil cut-point for patients taking OCS.